daitss/transform/README.md

 * 400 - missing the transformation identifier.
 The request does not specify a transformation identifier.
 * 404 - not found.
 Cannot locate the specified source file
 * 500 - Service Error, encounter errors during transformation process.
-* 501 - Cannot locate the transformation instruction on the given transformation identifier.
+* 501 - Cannot locate the transformation instruction in the daitss config file, on the given transformation identifier.

 Documentation